ichisadashioko/ichisadashioko/readme.md

 ## Project ideas

-- Rewrite all the assets extraction tools to show preview and allow to extract only the selected assets instead of mindlessly extrating all of them.
+- Rewrite all the assets extraction tools to show preview and allow to extract only the selected assets instead of mindlessly extracting all of them.

 # PS Vita